marvk/vatprism/docs/faq.md

 [This is most likely an issue with your Windows Fonts,](https://stackoverflow.com/a/66845136/3000387) more specifically with a corrupted or missing Segoe UI font.
 To fix this issue, reinstall Segoe UI.

+---

+### Question:

+#### Why is macOS telling me that VATprism is damaged and cannot be opened?

+### Answer:

+This is an issue with codesign and currently, there only exists a workaround that probably has to be executed after every update.

+1. Open Terminal
+2. Navigate to the Applications folder with the command `cd /Applicationns/`
+3. Run codesign with the command `codesign --remove-signature VATprism.app`

+Hopefully, I will be able to resolve this in the future so that workaround becomes unnecessary.

 ### [← back](/)